Knowledge Base

 Manage button beside the hosting plan you need to access

-To add your website to CodeGuard, follow the steps below.
+To add a website backup to CodeGuard, follow the steps below.
 You will need your FTP/SFTP or MySQL credentials to add your website.

 Add FTP/SFTP Website button